OKAVANGO

 Space, time and a sense of belonging!
 This is what we all seek, whether we know it or not, we want to belong and be significant.
 Here in the splendour of the Okavango Delta one feels a unique blend of honestly humble and incredibly powerful.
 This landscape is the perfect platform for an exploration of self and of wilderness.

-On day two we move out by dugout canoe to find an island and set up our home for the next three nights.
 With minimal impact and wholesome, conscious provisions, the essence of the camp is simplicity and connectedness.
 There is no pretence here, just humility and appreciation for the isolation and the desire to protect it!

 We have plenty of quiet and time is ours to explore the Ubuntu philosophy that is so relevant and rich in Botswana.
 We explore how to integrate it into our lives both here and now and in every scape we find ourselves, be it the boardroom, our homes and with our neighbours.